Bhoopesh123/Grafana_Hindi/README_Grafana_Prometheus_Setup.md

     kubectl config set-context --current --namespace=metrics

     helm  upgrade  --install grafana prometheus-community/kube-prometheus-stack
-        or you can install with the below command helm  upgrade  --install grafana kube-prometheus-stack/ --debug --create-namespace --namespace metrics --timeout 10m

-    kubectl config set-context --current --namespace=metrics

 # 2. Validate the metrics on Grafana
 To Search all of the time series data points grouping by job  in query